In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Wash produce before use

-Soak the sun-dried tomatoes; cook the onion and potatoes
+Soak the sun-dried tomatoes; prep the onion and potatoes

-- Finely chop the sun-dried tomatoes.
+- Very finely chop the sun-dried tomatoes.
 In a small bowl, soak the sun-dried tomatoes in very hot tap water until softened, about 10 minutes.
 Drain, pat dry, and return to the bowl.

 - Peel the onion and cut in half lengthwise, then crosswise into ¼-inch-thick slices.

-- Scrub or peel the potatoes; thinly slice the potatoes crosswise.
+- Scrub the potatoes; cut the potatoes crosswise into ¼-inch-thick slices.

 Prep and cook the fish

-In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
+In another large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.

 Transfer to a plate.
 While the fish is cooking, finish the sun-dried tomato za’atar.